Prospects for PBR detection of KM3-230213A-like events: The KM3-230213A event

 Above $\sim 10$ PeV, the atmospheric muon flux at sea level predicted by MCEq scales as $\sim E^{-2.9}$, yielding an integrated flux of $\sim 1.4\times 10^{-19}$ muons/(cm$^2$s\,sr) above 35 PeV.
-In fig.~\ref{fig:atm-muons}, the atmospheric muon flux above 10 PeV is $E_\mu^2\phi_\mu \sim 3.6\times 10^{-12}$(100 PeV/$E_\mu)^{0.9}$\,GeV/(cm$^2$s\,sr).
+In Fig.~\ref{fig:atm-muons}, the atmospheric muon flux above 10 PeV is $E_\mu^2\phi_\mu \sim 3.6\times 10^{-12}$(100 PeV/$E_\mu)^{0.9}$\,GeV/(cm$^2$s\,sr).
 This corresponds to $\sim 3.5\times 10^{-12}$ muons/(cm$^2$sr) at sea level for the 287.4 days of data-taking (100\%\ duty cycle).
 For a cone apex angle of $3^\circ = 2\cdot 1.5^\circ$ and detector area of $\sim 0.4$ km$^2$, the number of muons with energies greater than 35 PeV at sea level that could potentially contribute directly to the KM3NeT event is $\sim 2\times 10^{-3}$.
 For a muon energy of 120 PeV, at sea level, the number of muons is approximately one order of magnitude lower than this.

 Muons at sea level lose energy in transit to the detector.
 The KM3NeT collaboration reports a 300 kmwe column depth from sea level to detector for the most likely track trajectory direction of $0.6^\circ$ above the horizon.
 They report that the trajectory column depth from sea level to the detector would be $\sim 60$ kmwe (all water) if its direction is $2.6^\circ$ above the horizon.
-A conservative estimate of muon energy loss from the average energy loss formula
+A conservative estimate of muon energy loss from the average energy loss formula, $\langle dE_\mu/dX\rangle \simeq - b E_\mu$, can be obtained using $b=3.5\times 10^{-6}$cm$^2$/g \cite{Groom:2001kq,mu-eloss-web}.
+For the shorter column depth of $X= 60$ kmwe, $E_\mu^f\simeq E_\mu^i\exp (-bX)=35$ PeV requires an initial energy of $E_\mu^i\simeq 4.6\times 10^{16}$ GeV ($4.6\times 10^{10}$ PeV).